Compare Cheap Insurance

 What Does Travel Insurance Excess Mean?

-You are responsible for paying the first part of each travel insurance claim—the amount that you pay is called the "excess."
+An "excess" on travel insurance is defined as the amount you are responsible for paying toward each travel insurance claim you submit.
 For example, if the stated policy excess is £100 then you would pay the first £100 in the event of a valid trip cancellation claim and your insurance company would pay the rest, up to the Cancellation limit.

 |Travel Insurance Claim Example|